zhongzebin/blink-detection/README.md

 # blink-detection
-using dlib, cuda and OpenCV to detect blinks
+Abstract: using dlib, cuda and OpenCV to detect blinks

+Environment: Windows 10, Python 3.7, dlib 19.17, cuda 9.0